nmukerje/sagemaker-spark-worshop/README.md

 (please install scala, sbt and docker on your local machine)

 ```
+$> cd inference-server
 $> sbt
 sbt> assembly
 sbt> exit
 $ > ./build_and_push inference-server
 ```
-You can navigate the the ECR (Elastic Container Registry) console to view the container image in the repository.
+You can now view the inference-server image in the repository tab on the ECR (Elastic Container Registry) console.

 ### Step 4: Creating the Sagemaker Model and Endpoint, and testing the Endpoint.